tybottorff/bottorffdocs/notes/literature_notes.md

  - ICI-induced inflammatory arthritis has been reported
  - corticosteroids can treat mild irAEs, TNFα inhibitors reserved for severe cases (prolonged TNFα inhibitor use can negatively impact antitumor effect of ICI)
  - here, they try instead to use the anti IL6 receptor antibody (FDA approved to treat RA) for ICI-induced arthritis
+# Suppression of IL7Rα transcription by IL-7 and other prosurvival cytokines
+ - mechanism for maximizing IL-7-dependent T cell survival
+ - naive T cells compete for IL-7 (limiting amounts of it), IL-7 required for naive T cells to survive
+ - CD127 transcription suppressed in response to IL-7 (and other prosurvival cytokines like IL-2, IL-4, IL-6, IL-15), perhaps so that T cells that received cytokine-mediated survival signals do not compete with unsignaled T cells for remaining IL-7
+ - CD127 transcriptional repression in CD8s via GFI1, not the case with CD4s
 # Systematically administered low-affinity HER2 CAR T cells mediate antitumor efficacy without toxicity
  - disadvantage of high-affinity CARs for targets like HER2 expressed on normal tissues, low-affinity HER2 CARs can safely regress tumors
 # Systematic analyses on the horse-shoe-like effect in PCA plots of scRNA-seq data